WesIngwersen/FLCACExternalUse/README.md

 Other potential audience could include:
 - academics looking for resources to support research
-- regulatory agencies at state or local level looking for best available LCI
+- regulatory agencies at federal, state, or local level looking for best available LCI
 - independent consultants
 - students
 - ???